hypervillain/ast-to-literal/README.md

 # ast-to-literal

-Transform a Babel ObjectExpression into a JS object.
+Transform a Babel Expression into a JS object.

 ----